-From 1 March 2022, if an employee agrees to render services to an employer in exchange for the receipt or use of an asset, and the employee disposes of the right to that asset before becoming entitled to it, the disposal must be disregarded.
-The employee is treated as having acquired that asset at the date he/she would otherwise have become entitled to it.
+If an employee agrees to render services to an employer in exchange for the receipt or use of an asset, and the employee disposes of the right to that asset before becoming entitled to it, the disposal must be disregarded.
+The employee is treated as having acquired that asset at the date they would otherwise have become entitled to it.

-The employee is deemed to have acquired that asset, or its use, for an amount equal to the amount included in his/her gross income, and is deemed to have made a donation equal to that same amount.
+The employee is deemed to have acquired that asset, or its use, for an amount equal to the amount included in their gross income, and is deemed to have made a donation equal to that same amount.
 The donation is subject to donation tax.
 The donee is deemed to have acquired the asset for the same amount.